mdn/content/files/en-us/learn/server-side/django/models/index.md

 Our above example has a single field called `my_field_name`, of type `models.CharField` — which means that this field will contain strings of alphanumeric characters.
 The field types are assigned using specific classes, which determine the type of record that is used to store the data in the database, along with validation criteria to be used when values are received from an HTML form (i.e. what constitutes a valid value).
 The field types can also take arguments that further specify how the field is stored or can be used.
 In this case we are giving our field two arguments:

 - `max_length=20` — States that the maximum length of a value in this field is 20 characters.
-- `help_text='Enter field documentation'` — provides a text label to display to help users know what value to provide when this value is to be entered by a user via an HTML form.
+- `help_text='Enter field documentation'` — helpful text that may be displayed in a form to help users understand how the field is used.

 The field name is used to refer to it in queries and templates.
-Fields also have a label specified as an argument (`verbose_name`), the default value of which is `None`, meaning replacing any underscores in the field name with a space (for example `my_field_name` would have a default label of _my field name_).
-Note that when the label is used as a form label through Django frame, the first letter of the label is capitalized (for example `my_field_name` would be _My field name_).
+Fields also have a label, which is specified using the `verbose_name` argument (with a default value of `None`).
+If `verbose_name` is not set, the label is created from the field name by replacing any underscores with a space, and capitalizing the first letter (for example, the field `my_field_name` would have a default label of _My field name_ when used in forms).

 The order that fields are declared will affect their default order if a model is rendered in a form (e.g. in the Admin site), though this may be overridden.